LuxLang/lux/documentation/book/the_lux_programming_language/appendix_e.md

 ...
 From library/lux/ffi
 (def: (argument^ type_vars)
-  (-> (List (Type Var)) (Parser Argument)) (<code>.record (<>.and <code>.local_identifier
+  (-> (List (Type Var)) (Parser Argument)) (<code>.tuple (<>.and <code>.local_symbol
                         (..type^ type_vars))))
 ```

-The cool thing is that these combinators show up not just in syntax parsers, but also in command-line argument parsing, lexing, concurrency/asynchrony operations, error-handling and in many other contexts.
+The cool thing is that these combinators show up not just in syntax parsers, but also in command-line argument parsing, lexing, concurrenct/asynchronous operations, error-handling and in many other contexts.

 The nested/composable semantics of Lux entities provide a flexibility that enables powerful features (such as this) to be built on top.